nabeelimam/data_explorer/README.md

 # data_explorer
 A Shiny app to make plots and explore datasets

 This app uses the Plotly package to explore datasets.
-Datasets can uploaded in a CSV file format, or plots can be previewed using the iris dataset from R.
+Any dataset can be uploaded in a CSV file format, or plots can be previewed using the iris dataset from R.

 The types of plots available right now are:
 - Histograms